 It is recommended that following on from work done prior to the H1N1 flu pandemic and in response to the lessons learned during the severe weather encountered in 2010, all community pharmacies develop and test contingency/business continuity plans.
-The plans should highlight and address the potential consequences of both internal and external threats to service continuity and to identify means of protecting the core functions of the Service.
-It is suggested that any pharmacy wishing to be included in the Boards pharmaceutical list should have a contingency plan in place as a matter of good practice.
+The plans highlight and address the potential consequences of both internal and external threats to service continuity and to identify means of protecting the core functions of the Service.
+All NHS Borders community pharmacies have completed a contingency/continuity plan in place.
+This should be revised and updated regularly.

-Governance Arrangements in Pharmacies.
+Governance Arrangements in Pharmacies